LNL polycategories and doctrines of linear logic: Unifying universality

-While our general notion of ``extremal cone'' also includes examples that don't fall into either \cref{eg:extremal-univ} or \cref{eg:extremal-limit}, our main purpose in introducing it is to give a common language to talk about these two examples.
-To this end, we note that together these two examples suffice to reconstruct all universal cones.
+Our general notion of ``extremal cone'' also includes examples that don't fall into either \cref{eg:extremal-univ} or \cref{eg:extremal-limit}.
+However, our main purpose in introducing it is to give a common language to talk about these two examples.
+To this end, we note that together these two examples suffice to reconstruct all extremal cones.